jeka-dev/jeka/docs/articles/listicle-why-i-made-it.md

 Setting up a Java build often means defining project names, versions, and plugin details, even for small projects.

-Ideally, we should be able to specify zero build configuration to compile, test, package or dockerize an application.
+Ideally, we should be able to specify zero build configuration to accomplish standard tasks such as compiling, testing, creating regular or uber JARs, compiling to native, or creating Docker images—specifying only library dependencies and filling in additional details as needed.

-With Jeka, you can get started immediately, specifying only library dependencies and filling in details later as needed.
+Jeka relies heavily on conventions to minimize the configuration required to the bare minimum.

 ## 4. High Portability

-With traditional build tools, builds often rely on specific JDK versions or third-party software installed on the build machine.
+Traditional build tool generaly rely on JDK or third-party software installed on the build machine.

-I wanted a tool that minimizes these dependencies so builds run seamlessly from any environment, without requiring a pre-installed JDK on the build machine and making Java version changes easy.
+Ideally, the build tool should be responsible for fetching the required tooling (such as the JDK) based on the build configuration or defaults.
+This makes the build more portable and eliminates the need for managing different Java versions.

-JeKa achieves this by automatically fetching any necessary tools or JDK versions, ensuring a consistent experience everywhere.
+JeKa achieves this by automatically fetching all necessary tools, including itself, ensuring a consistent experience across all environments.

 ## 5. Source-Based Distribution

-Distributing Java applications is often complex: it involves creating JAR files, OS-specific launch scripts, installation/run documentation, infrastructure for hosting binaries, and a process for pushing updates.
+Distributing Java applications is not straightforward: it involves creating JAR files, OS-specific launch scripts, installation/run documentation, infrastructure for hosting binaries, and a process for pushing updates.

-Ideally, we should be able to push code to a public Git repository, allowing users to run it with a single command.
+A much simplker process would consist in pushing application code to a public Git repository, and let user execute it on their machine with a single command.

 Thanks to its high portability, JeKa enables any Java application to be built and run with a single command on most machines, efficiently caching binaries after the initial run for faster execution.